DanielFL0/DanielFL0.github.io/0x00/src/pages/posts/virtual-machine-01.md

-virtual machines, but if you're like me and like to learn new stuff by hacking existing projects then this is a good way to learn how stack virtual machine A.K.A. bytecode interpreters work and how you can use some this series as an inspiration to build your own stack virtual machine!
+virtual machines, but if you're like me and like to learn new stuff by hacking existing projects then this is a good way to learn how stack virtual machine A.K.A. bytecode interpreters work and how you can use this series as an inspiration to build your own stack virtual machine!
 So hop on, grab your latest Python interpreter and C compiler and let's get started.

 # The test program